spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-nginxlog.md

 ## Docker Image Compatibility

-At the moment of writing only images for `amd64` and `arm64` architectures are available
+At the moment of writing only images for `amd64` and `arm64` architectures are available.
 The playbook currently does not support [self-building](./self-building.md) a container image on other architectures.
 You can however use a custom-build image by setting:

 ```yaml
 matrix_prometheus_nginxlog_exporter_docker_image_arch_check_enabled: false